-This artwork as a painting of "...AND THEY SURVIVED!”, by the rodeo King of the Ropers and western artist William MacLeod.
+This artwork as a painting of "Cutting out and chasing”, by the rodeo King of the Ropers and western artist William MacLeod.

 First, this was originally a pencil sketch drawing of a background of the cattle round-up with a cowboy roping a calf for branding, as it was originally drawn by the artist of Chas Fleischman from the “Cowboys (Troubador Color & Story Album)” (the coloring book that was written by Kristin Helberg and also published by the Price Stern Sloan in probably 1982).

 I photocopied the illustration from the coloring book and really had decided to say that any pictures from coloring books could always make a real great painting, which is the real way of when I was painting this image, I was thinking that it looks like another one I had ever done, as if I decided to turn the cowboy into my brother Jermal Mansfield, as if to just say that I just decided to do a portrait of my brother Jermal in the half practice pen (indoors or outdoors) and also, the pastures or open (outdoors) at mostly the breakaway roping for this picture, as if to almost turn this still picture into a video, as if by seeing in my mind what probably happened before the camera shot was snapped, as if to almost turn this still picture into a video, as if by seeing in my mind what probably happened before the camera shot was snapped.
 I like to think that I had decided to put gloves on Jermal's hands, probably so that they wouldn't burn him as if from the rope.